danielfett/draft-dpop/main.md

 # Public Key Confirmation {#Confirmation}

-Resource servers MUST be able to reliably identify whether an access token is bound using DPoP and ascertain sufficient information about the public key to which the token is bound in order to verify the binding with respect to the presented DPoP proof (see (#http-auth-scheme)).
+Resource servers MUST be able to reliably identify whether an access token is DPoP-bound and ascertain sufficient information to verify the binding to the public key of the DPoP proof (see (#http-auth-scheme)).
 Such a binding is accomplished by associating the public key with the token in a way that can be accessed by the protected resource, such as embedding the JWK